 - If a student drops a course within the Drop/Add period, no grade is recorded for that course and its fees will not be included in the statement of fees.
 Students who officially withdraw after the late registration period will receive a WI, WP or WF.
-(Refer to Section III: Scholastic Standing – Part A for details.)
+(Refer to the section on Scholastic Standing – Part A for details.)

 F. Freshman Students Registration in Sophomore Courses

-- Students who fail to pass the three-credit requirement in the first term of registration in the new major, are required to complete three additional non-freshman credits over and above the requirements for the bachelor’s degree.
+- Students who fail to pass the four-credit requirement in the first term of registration in the new major, are required to complete four additional non-freshman credits over and above the requirements for the bachelor’s degree.

 - Lebanese students and students who are required to have the equivalent of the Lebanese Baccalaureate II, must have passed the SAT I and SAT II examinations with the required scores prior to being admitted to a major.

 G. Registration of Students in the Intensive English Program

 Students in ENG002 and ENG003 may take one course for credit each semester to be chosen from CSC243, the Arabic or Math disciplines, in addition to a Physical Education course, upon advisor’s consent.

 H. Registration of Students in Remedial English (ENG009)